SamVegaEs/Pichia_assemblies_PhD/README.md

 samtools faidx $Reference
 done
 ```
-################

-###Copy index file to same folder as BAM alignments
+Copy index file to same folder as BAM alignments

 Move to the directory where the output of SNP calling should be placed.
 Then Start SNP calling with GATK.
 The submission script required need to be custom-prepared for each analysis, depending on what samples are being analysed.
-See inside the submission script below:
+See inside the submission script below (GATK codes):

+In order to run GATK I have used the next two set of commands, both of them start the run, but the outputs are empty.
+Folders are created normally but there is nothing inside.

 ```bash
 Isolate=589